Azure/azure-quickstart-templates/quickstarts/microsoft.cognitiveservices/cognitive-services-OpenaAI-private-endpoint/README.md

 ---
 description: This template deploys an Azure OpenAI resource with embeddings and GPT model deployments.
-It ensures private network access through a private endpoint and private DNS zone linked to a VNET, while also deploying a virtual machine and a Bastion host for for internal endpoint connectivity testing.
+It ensures private network access through a private endpoint and private DNS zone linked to a VNET, while also deploying a virtual machine and a Bastion host for internal endpoint connectivity testing.
 page_type: sample
 products:
 - azure